Maxwell Street Klezmer Band: History

 For information about the history of the klezmer music genre, see this page on klezmer music.

 The Maxwell Street Klezmer Band was founded by Lori Lippitz in 1983.
 The name "Maxwell Street" derives from the neighborhood of the same name on the west side of Chicago, which was culturally important due to the Sunday Market.
 In the late 19th and early 20th centuries, many of the merchants and pushcart peddlers who settled in Maxwell Street were Jewish immigrants from Eastern Europe.

 In 1994, Lippitz founded the Klezmer Music Foundation, a nonprofit organization which includes the Maxwell Street Klezmer Band.

 The band toured Europe multiple times.
 In 1998, the band performed in London, Vienna, and Munich among other locations.
-The same year, Maxwell Street performed at Carnegie Hall in New York.
+The same year, Maxwell Street performed at Carnegie Hall in New York City.

 In 2014, the Maxwell Street Klezmer Band, together with the Chicago Sinfonietta, performed the world premier of Ilya Levinson's Klezmer Rhapsody, with violinist Alex Koffman as the soloist.
 The same year, the band also performed as the ensemble for the klezmer opera The Property with the Lyric Opera of Chicago.